-In addition, Diplomatic Courier candidates must meet supplementary physical standards to include, but not limited to, additional vision and hearing requirements.
-The standards for the Diplomatic Courier position can be found at http://careers.state.gov/resources/downloads in documents entitled “DS supplementary physical qualification standards.”
+In addition, Diplomatic Courier candidates must meet supplementary physical standards to include, but not limited to, additional vision and hearing requirements (as mentioned above under ‘physical demands’).
+For example, candidates must be willing and able to lift and move heavy pouches.
+The standards for the Diplomatic Courier position can be found at https://careers.state.gov/downloads in documents entitled “DS supplementary physical qualification standards.”

 Candidates will be evaluated on their total background including experience, education, awards, training and self-development as it relates to the position.
 Part-time work experience will be prorated.
 Initial evaluations of candidates will be conducted through an online application screening.
-Those applications which rank at or above a predetermined cut score will be further evaluated to confirm that they meet the required qualifications.
-Candidates possessing the best qualifications will be invited to participate in further written and oral assessments.
+Those applications which rank at or above a predetermined cut score will be further evaluated to confirm that they meet the minimum qualification requirements.
+Selection for this position will be made only from among candidates possessing the best qualifications.

 The Foreign Service selection process may be lengthy, multi-staged, and due to the limited number of appointments available, highly competitive.
 It commences upon receipt of the candidate’s application materials and will continue until the candidate is appointed from a list of eligible candidates (a process which can sometimes take as long as a year or more), or the candidacy is terminated.

 Those who have successfully completed the entire selection process will be required to obtain the following: